M66B/FairEmail/FAQ.md

 **(56) Can you add support for JMAP?**

-There are almost no providers offering the [JMAP](https://jmap.io/) protocol, so it is not worth to add support for this to FairEmail.
+There are almost no providers offering the [JMAP](https://jmap.io/) protocol, so it is not worth a lot of effort to add support for this to FairEmail.

 <br />